jrm-code-project/table/README.md

 `alist-table`\
 `immutable-alist`\
-a table implemented as an association list\
+  - a table implemented as an association list
-operations on alists are typically linear in the number of entries, but fast enough for small tables
+  - operations on alists are typically linear in the number of entries, but fast enough for small tables

 `hash-table`\
 `immutable-hash-table`\
-a table implemented as a hash-table many operations on hash tables are O(1), but hash tables waste space\
+  - a table implemented as a hash-table
+  - many operations on hash tables are O(1), but hash tables waste space
-some operations on hash tables are O(n)
+  - some operations on hash tables are O(n)

 `plist-table`\
 `immutable-plist`\
-a table implemented as a property list\
+  - a table implemented as a property list
-operations on plists are typically linear in the number of entries, but fast enough for small plists keys are always compared with eql
+  - operations on plists are typically linear in the number of entries, but fast enough for small plists
+  - keys are always compared with eql

 `wttree-table`\
 `immutable-wttree`\
-a table implemented as a weight-balanced tree operations on weight-balanced trees are typically O(log n) in the number of entries, leading to algoriths almost as fast as a hash table.
-Entries preserve order of keys, so finding the smallest and largest key in the table is O(log n)
+  - a table implemented as a weight-balanced tree
+  - operations on weight-balanced trees are typically O(log n) in the number of entries, leading to algoriths almost as fast as a hash table.
+  - Entries preserve order of keys, so finding the smallest and largest key in the table is O(log n)

+In addition, a symbol may be used as a table.
+The entries are stored in the property list of the symbol.

 ### Constructors
 Tables are constructed _ab initio_ by instantiating the appropriate class.
 If no _initargs_ are suppled, an empty table with default properties is constructed.
 The following initargs are valid:

   - `:test` specifies the key equivalance predicate for the table.  plist-tables ignore this and always use `'eql`
   - `:initial-contents` specifies an initial set of entries to be placed in the table.
 This may be specified as an association list, a property list, a hash table, or another instance of a table object.

 `make-instance` _implementation_ `&rest` _initargs_\
 Create a table.